 - Long sleeve base layer shirt

-- Water resistent rain pants
+- Water-resistant rain pants

 - Midweight fleece sweater

-- Puffy jacket (likely compressed in backpack)
+- Puffy jacket (likely compressed in a backpack)

-- In the backpack: Rain Pants
+- Maybe in the backpack: Rain pants

 Hiking Outfit #11: Winter Hikes